🇮🇪Ireland

 The Stamp 2 Visa

-Non-EEA students coming to Ireland to study a full-time degree require a Stamp 2 student visa.
-This permission allows you to stay in Ireland for the duration of your studies.
+Non-EEA students on a full-time degree need Stamp 2 permission, valid for the duration of your studies.

-• Requires proof of fee payment and medical insurance.
+• Proof of fee payment and medical insurance

 Working While Studying

-Under the Stamp 2 visa, international students are legally permitted to work part-time to support themselves and gain valuable experience.
+Stamp 2 students may work part-time to support themselves and gain experience.

-• 20 Hours: Maximum per week during term time.
+• 20 hours max per week during term

 Stamp 1G (Post-Study Work)

-Ireland's Third Level Graduate Scheme (Stamp 1G) allows non-EEA graduates to remain in Ireland to seek employment after finishing their degree.
+The Third Level Graduate Scheme lets non-EEA graduates stay in Ireland to look for work after graduating.

 Indian Students in Ireland

-Ireland is rapidly becoming the destination of choice for Indian students pursuing careers in Science, Technology, and Pharma.
+Ireland is fast becoming a destination of choice for Indian students in science, technology and pharma.

 A Growing Community

-There are currently over 7,000 Indian students studying in higher education in Ireland.
-Every major university has an active Indian Student Society, celebrating festivals like Diwali and Holi, ensuring you have a strong support network and a home away from home.
+Indian students form one of the largest international student communities in Irish higher education.
+Every major university has an active Indian student society — celebrating Diwali and Holi, and giving you a support network from day one.

 Cost & Scholarships

-While tuition varies (typically €12,000 - €25,000 for non-EU students depending on the program), the Irish Government and individual universities offer numerous scholarships specifically for Indian students, such as the Government of Ireland International Education Scholarships.
+Non-EU tuition typically ranges from €12,000 to €25,000 per year depending on the course and institution.
+The Irish Government and individual universities offer scholarships open to Indian students, including the Government of Ireland International Education Scholarships.

 Pre-Departure Checklist

-Make sure you have everything ready before you fly to Ireland.
+Make sure you have everything ready before you fly.

-Ensure you have your unconditional offer letter and proof of tuition fee payment from your university.
-Immigration officers at the airport will ask for this.
+Carry your unconditional offer letter and proof of tuition payment — immigration officers at the airport will ask for these.

 Private medical insurance is mandatory for non-EEA students.
-Most universities offer group packages you can purchase during enrollment.
+Most universities offer group packages you can buy at enrolment.

-Book your student accommodation or short-term housing well in advance, as the housing market in Dublin, Cork, and Galway can be highly competitive.
+Book student accommodation or short-term housing well in advance — Dublin, Cork and Galway are highly competitive markets.

-Carry your passport, visa, original academic transcripts, IELTS/TOEFL scorecard, and multiple passport-sized photographs in your cabin luggage.
+Passport, visa, original transcripts, English-test scorecard and passport photos — all in your cabin luggage.

 Frequently Asked Questions